JamiuShaibu/react-language-selector-lite/README.md

 ### Styling

-The component uses styled-components for styling, so there's no need to import an additional CSS file.
-You can add custom styling by passing a `className` prop to the component.
+The component uses styled-components for styling.
+You can add custom styling by utilizing the following props; `className` for the selector container, `toggleBtnClass` for the default toggle button and `searchClass` for the search container.

 ---